jkroepke/helm-secrets/docs/ARGOCD.md

         - secrets+gpg-import-kubernetes://argocd/helm-secrets-private-keys#key.asc?secrets.yaml

         # ### Method 3: No keys provided
-        # Example Method 3: (Assumptions: secrets.yaml is in the root folder)
+        # Example Method 3: (Assumptions: kube service account has permission to decrypt using kms key, secrets.yaml is in the root folder)
         - secrets://secrets.yaml
 ```